vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 - Read about [Bidirectional RNNs](https://en.wikipedia.org/wiki/Bidirectional_recurrent_neural_networks), which process sequences both forwards and backwards so more information is available to the output layer.
 - Try out [Word Embeddings](https://en.wikipedia.org/wiki/Word_embedding) like [GloVe](https://nlp.stanford.edu/projects/glove/) or [Word2Vec](https://en.wikipedia.org/wiki/Word2vec), which can be used to turn words into more useful vector representations.
 - Check out the [Natural Language Toolkit](https://www.nltk.org/) (NLTK), a popular Python library for working with human language data.

-I write a lot about [Machine Learning](/tag/machine-learning/), so [subscribe to my newsletter](/subscribe/?src=intro-to-rnns) if you're interested in getting future ML content from me.

 Thanks for reading!